 Admittedly, prioritizing our future selves is easier said than done.
 It is much more natural to seek out immediate satisfaction than to put effort towards a goal that we cannot measure or see.
 But oftentimes, our greatest sense of satisfaction comes from achieving a long-term goal.
-Whether it’s taking care of your health or protecting our most valuable items, reaching a big milestone will have a much more palpable impact on our happiness and wellbeing.
+Whether it’s taking care of your health or finally sticking to a budget, reaching a big milestone will have a much more palpable impact on our happiness and wellbeing.

 It’s all about starting small, setting attainable goals, and making an effort to stick with them.